The John Emmerson Collection

-The Emmerson collection of rare books includes more than 5000 items bound in 3500 volumes.
-One of the world’s largest collections of rare English printed works, it features books and pamphlets from the 15th to 18th centuries, mostly produced in England.
+The John Emmerson Collection of rare books includes more than 5000 items bound in 3500 volumes.
+One of the world’s largest collections of rare British printed works, it features books and pamphlets from the 15th to 18th centuries, mostly produced in England.

 The collection has a particular emphasis on the reign of King Charles I and the English Civil War, fought during the 1640s.
 The only comparable collections belong to the British Library and Oxford’s Bodleian Library.